 Jameh Mosque - Esfahan

-Known as the Great Mosque of Isfahan, its design and build, having taking place throughout the 8th to the 20th centuries, acts as a visual representation of the changing faces of Persian empires.
+Known as the Great Mosque of Isfahan, its design and build, having taken place throughout the 8th to 20th Centuries, act as a visual representation of the changing faces of Persian empires.

 Ali Qapu Palace - Esfahan

 The interior of Ali Qapu Palace is perhaps more striking than its exterior, covered with paintings attributed to Reza Abbassi.
 Reza was the court painter of Shah Abbas I - considered the greatest ruler of the Safavid dynasty.
 See it for yourself on one of our small group tours.

 This traditional and historical house today serves is a museum and is opened to the public.
 Visitors are given an insight into what life was like for elegant upper class families in 19th century Iran.

 The Pink Mosque of Shiraz may look like a typical mosque from the outside, but inside is a very different story.
 It is also known as the 'rainbow mosque' thanks to the Kaleidoscope of colours created by its plentiful stained glass windows emanating different shades of light throughout the day.

 Sheikh Loftollah Mosque - Esfahan